brownemma04/brownemma04/README.md

 ## Hi, I'm Emma 👋

 Low-latency software engineer with a background in devops, software engineering and AI research working in financial technology.
-Currently building **real-time payments infrastructure** in Java and Erlang at **Mastercard**, with a focus on **low-latency, high-throughput** processing.
+Currently building **real-time payments infrastructure** in Java and Erlang, with a focus on **low-latency, high-throughput** processing.

 I'm passionate about performance engineering at every layer, from JVM internals down to OS scheduling and hardware.
 I am building towards developing my career in **low-latency financial systems**.